StevensDeptECE/GrailGUI/Grail.md

 1. Provide access to full OpenGL control of video performance, but create optimal drawing wrapper objects for common cases like 2d drawings on a web page that do not require knowledge of the OpenGL layer.
 1. Create a document object that supports uniform, multiple kinds of media at scale, rendering instantly.
 1. Create an editor capable of editing large-scale (1 Gb+) documents with instant response.
+1. Add video and audio capability so that Grail programs can display movies and implement video chat systems.
 1. Create a security engine that automatically generates public/private keys and manages logins to websites so that passwords are not used to log in to web sites.
 1. Maintain a repository of passwords encrypted on the client that can be securely synchronized with other clients and backed up to the cloud.
 1. Create a uniform method of multiple user inputs via the netowork so that any grail can invite other grail users to use keyboard and mouse and type collaboratively.